-If you just adopted a dog from a shelter or rescue group, congratulations!
-Dogs adopted from a dog rescue or animal shelter can make wonderful pets.
+If you just adopted a dog from a shelter, rescue group, or other organization, congratulations!
+Dogs adopted from a dog shelter or animal rescue can make wonderful pets.
 No matter the reason they landed in the shelter, with a little time, patience, and training, shelter dogs can become happy, well-adjusted family members.

 Expect a Period of Adjustment